Sousastep/SousaFX-docs/docs/content/EULA.rst

 .. important::

-    For SousaFX to comply with the license I must inform you that I recolored the following icon:
+    For SousaFX to comply with the license I must inform you that I recolored the following icons:

       - https://iconduck.com/icons/92336/weather-sunset-down